-To enhance the palatability of the diet food, try warming the food, adding a flavoring such as ketchup or oregano, a small amount of salmon juice or low-fat soup broth, or an omega-3 fatty acid supplement.
+To enhance the palatability of the diet food, try warming the food, adding a flavoring such as a small amount of salmon juice, low-fat chicken or beef broth, or an omega-3 fatty acid supplement.

 How can I get my dog to lose more weight through exercise?

 The first thing you can do to help your dog lose weight is to increase the intensity and length of your daily walk.
 Few dogs will naturally walk at a pace that generates the elevated heart rates needed for sustained aerobic activity and weight loss.
 Based on observations of people walking with their dogs, the average pace is 20 to 25 minutes per mile (12-15 minutes per kilometer), which is actually a stroll.
 They make frequent pauses (on average every one to two minutes) to allow their dog to smell an interesting object or mark territory.
 Walking for weight loss is very different than walking for pleasure.
 You should aim for a daily brisk 30-minute walk.
 With this sort of walking, you should break into a slight sweat within a few minutes.
 For details on developing a healthy walking program for your dog, see handout "Walking Your Dog for Weight Loss".

 "Increase the intensity and length of your daily walk."